Google Authenticator: Technical description

-A portion of the HMAC is extracted and displayed to the user as a six digit code.
+A portion of the HMAC is extracted and displayed to the user as a six- to eight-digit code; The last nibble (4 bits) of the result is used as a pointer, to a 32-bit integer, in the result byte array, and masks out the 31st bit.

-Source code license
+License

 The Google Authenticator app for Android was originally open source, but later became proprietary.
 Google made earlier source for their Authenticator app available on its GitHub repository; the associated development page stated:

 "This open source project allows you to download the code that powered version 2.21 of the application.
 Subsequent versions contain Google-specific workflows that are not part of the project."

 The latest open-source release was in 2020.

-Following Google Authenticator ceasing to be open source, a free-software clone was created, predominantly a fresh rewrite but including some code from the original.
-The currently-maintained fork of this clone is called FreeOTP+.